Microsoft SQL Server is one of the most popular enterprise databases, a lot of enterprises run MS SQL Server for their mission-critical applications

 Benefits with Nimesa

-Low RPO: Admins can achieve even 15 minutes RPO SLA, and if they configure the Log backup with Nimesa, they can further reduce the RPO to even 5 minutes ( depends on the data change rate and the LOG backup time )
+Low RPO: Admins can achieve even 15 minutes RPO SLA, and if they configure the Log backup with Nimesa, they can further reduce the RPO to even 5 minutes (depending on the data change rate and the LOG backup time )

 Low RTO: Since the data are stored in the snapshot and most storage supports the instant cloning of volumes, with Nimesa, admins can quickly restore the database